wxsd-sales/create-meeting-connect-flow/README.md

 # Create meeting connect flow

-Doc taking into account how vars are used, example title in the parent flow, welcome message in the called flow
+Doc taking into account how vars are used, example title in the parent flow, welcome message in the called flow.
+Welcome message better in the parent flow?

 Use meeting link!